ZacharyWesterman/paisley/README.md

 end
 ```

-## Subroutines:
+## User-defined functions:
-Proper use of subroutines can let you easily reuse common code.
+User-defined functions may be either called as if they were commands, or built-in functions.

-Subroutines are basically user-defined functions that are called as if they were commands.
 Like commands, they can take parameters and optionally return a value, but they don't have to.
 Unlike commands, they can modify global variables, which may or may not be desired.
-Just keep it in mind when writing subroutines.
+Just keep it in mind when writing them.

-An example subroutine usage might look like the following:
+An example function definition and usage might look like the following:
 ```
-subroutine print_numbers
+function print_numbers
 	for i in {0 : @[1]} do
 		if {i > 30} then
 			print "whoa, too big!"